 Lil Wayne has two very subtle verses on “You;” as I think about it, it doesn’t even sound like he wants his girl on them.
 Nonetheless, he draws listeners in utilizing this fly approach, effortlessly laying down the smoothest of lines throughout.
 In my opinion, his contributions definitely completes the song.

 SONG BY SONG BREAKDOWN

-You can argue that the content of the songs on this album are sort of amateur, but you definitely cannot argue with the vocals.
-Lloyd is extremely versatile with his voice on this album, and it displays throughout: He shows smooth, passionate, enthusiastic, playful, and hurtful voices throughout the album, and each are believable in their own way.
+You can argue that the topics attached to most of the songs on this album are amateur-sounding, but you definitely cannot argue with Lloyd’s approach on each of them.
+Lloyd is extremely versatile with his vocals on this album, and it displays throughout.
+Not only does he show smoothness, passion, enthusiasm, playfulness, and hurtfulness in his voice throughout, but each are all believable in their own unique way.

 Lloyd doesn’t follow up “Street Love” with the same magic on his newer albums.
 Yes, I would’ve liked him to emerge into a R&B superstar, but more importantly, for me,, I wanted him to explain how to navigate through love after you get out of college.